Renewal and Refinancing #Featured articles

 At renewal, your mortgage will be re-adjusted for any discrepancies, and you may have payment shock.
 How does that happen?
 The remaining amortization and larger balance from carrying a static payment will have to be paid down.
 Your new payment will be based on the remaining mortgage balance on an amortization reduced by your term (ex.
 5 years).

-Expect to make higher payments at renewal if rates are rising.
+If rates are rising, expect to make a prepayment at renewal or higher payments once you renew.
 Ideally, you may have made prepayments on your mortgage or had an accelerated payment frequency, which will help ease the overall shock upon renewal.

 If you are in the middle of your term, you could early renew your mortgage to a fixed rate with your current lender.
 You would be locked into a higher rate with a much higher payment, but this could help prevent payment shock down the road.
 Or you could shop around to see if a lender might offer a lower interest rate to renew with them, considering that you’ll have costs to switch or transfer the mortgage and your 3-month interest penalty.